scott-x/generator-sc/readme.md

 ## contact me
 If you have any issue in using this cli, please write to me, will reply to you when available.
 My email is mbp98k@gmail.com

-## issue
+## some issue you may meet in devoloping cli
 1. fs.copy(), copy and replace in batch
-2. define projectFolder
+2. define projectFolder and apply to your project
-3. get arguments in terminal
+3. fetch arguments in terminal
-4. .npmigore to .gitignore
+4. the way to change .npmigore to .gitignore

 License
 MIT © [Scott Xiong](https://github.com/scott-x)